pete-mba5/pete-mba5.github.io/_posts/2024-08-23-picture-of-the-day.markdown

 categories: jekyll update
 ---

+I had a crash while writing this entry.
+Below is what I could save.
+I am not wrinting it again.

 Yesterday evening I baked a masterpiece.
 30mins preparation plus 1h in the oven.
 There is no rea$

 Late at night I was reading a book called "the Stoic Path to Wealth".
 I am liking it.
 Things sho$